srthorat/petstore/README.md

 ### Run Test using Github Action CI/CD and view Allure report
 * Go to Actions tab - [Actions](https://github.com/srthorat/petstore/actions)
-* From Left, Below All workflows Select Workflow - [Java CI with Maven](https://github.com/srthorat/petstore/actions/workflows/petstore-ci.yml)
+* From the left, below All workflows select the workflow - [Java CI with Maven](https://github.com/srthorat/petstore/actions/workflows/petstore-ci.yml)
-* `Run workflow` dropdown will appear in right, Select that, then Keep `branch - main`, Hit `Run Workflow`
+* A `Run workflow` dropdown will appear on the right, Select it, then choose `branch - main`, and click `Run Workflow`.
 * Refresh Page
-* You can now see - `Java CI with Maven` job is running, wait for it complete
+* You can now see - `Java CI with Maven` job is running, While completes, open Java CI with Maven to monitor the test running status and view logs.
-* Once `Java CI with Maven` job gets complete, the `pages build and deployment with artifacts-next` job will start running automatically, wait for it complete.
+* Once the `Java CI with Maven` job complete, the `pages build and deployment with artifacts-next` job will start running automatically, wait for it to complete.
-* Once `pages build and deployment with artifacts-next` gets complete, double-click on job name.
+* Once the `pages build and deployment with artifacts-next` gets completes, double-click on job name.
 * You can now see job details, You can see stages like `build ===> report-build-status` and `build ===> deploy`
-* On deploy stage you can see link - https://srthorat.github.io/petstore, Open this link you can see Allure report summary for last run
+* On the deploy stage, find the link - https://srthorat.github.io/petstore.
+Open this link to view the Allure report summary for the last run.